Council tax discounts - person with significant cognitive impairment

 Many other conditions may apply.

-To be eligible, the person must be diagnosed as SMI by a doctor and must also be entitled to a qualifying benefit.
+To be eligible, the person must be diagnosed by a doctor and be entitled to a qualifying benefit.

 How much discount can you get?